SWEN514-02-2235-Team3/SWEN514-Team3/README.md

     - From the above, fill in the required variables.
     - **NOTE:** This will NOT be checked into the repository (added to .gitignore)

-## Installing Dependencies
+## Installing Project Dependencies
-Assuming you have all of the dependencies installed:
+Assuming you have all of the software dependencies installed:
 - Run `sh setup_dependencies.sh` or `.\setup_dependencies.bat` OR:
   - On the root directory, run `pip install -r requirements.txt`
   - On the root directory, run `cd terraform/ && terraform init`